EnterpriseDB/repmgr/README.md

     (3 rows)

-Note that  `repmgr standby follow` can akso be used to detach a standby from its current upstream server and follow another upstream server, including the master.
+Note that with cascading replication, `repmgr standby follow` can also be used to detach a standby from its current upstream server and follow another upstream server, including the master.

 Performing a switchover with repmgr